pauldmccarthy/fsleyes/userdoc/overview.rst

 see the page on :ref:`overlays <overlays>` for more information.

-.. [*] FSLeyes |version| is only able to load NIFTI and VTK files, but future
+.. [*] FSLeyes |version| is able to load NIFTI, GIFTI, and VTK files.
-       versions of FSLeyes will be able to load more file types.
+       Future versions of FSLeyes will be able to load more file types.

 .. sidebar:: Modifier keys